 they feel heard and appreciated, and

-they are made aware that their feedback is being addressed.
+they know that their feedback is being addressed

 Imagine the following scenarios: